2DegreesInvesting/ds.tidyeda/README.md

 ## Prerequisites

 This meetup helps you quickly meet the prerequisites for the rest of this meetup-series.
-It covers the mimimum elements of a defensive workflow, and of the data-science toolking you’ll need during this series.
+It covers the minimum elements of a defensive workflow, and of the data-science toolkit you’ll need during this series.

 Objectives: